datatogether/coverage/README.md

 Please follow the install instructions above!
 Inclusion of tests are appreciated!

-For a list of all availabe helper commands, just type `make`.
+For a list of all available helper commands, just type `make`.

+For easier development workflow, the application runs behind [gin](https://github.com/codegangsta/gin) on port `3000`.
+This allows live building and reloading of the server when Go files are modified.
+If for any reason this is an undesired behavior, simply comment out `- "3000:3000"` and `command: gin -i -p 3000 -a $PORT` lines from the `docker-compose.yml` file.

 ## License & Copyright